JyothsnaBoni/itemisAG_CodingTask/README.md

 - You can click on the `delete` icon to delete an item from the basket
 - if you want to clear the complete basket, you can click `clear basket`
 - Receipt preview is available below the shopping basket with the header `Tax Invoice/Bill`
+- You can also view the preview of the invoice by clicking on the `Show Invoice Preview` button.
+Navigate back to the `receipt generator` by clicking on the `home` icon.
 - On click `Print`, the receipt will be saved in the json db as well as you can see a preview of the print.
 If you want to proceed with print, you can click on print button in the preview page.
+After the `print` event, the `invoice` and the `Shopping Basket` will be cleared for new invoice.
 - To check the receipt history, click on the `history` (third icon in order from left to right)icon on the top of the page.
 - If you want to go back to the `Receipt Generator` click on the `home`(first icon from left) icon on the top of the page.